 One of the most decorative and beautiful edible plants out there is kale.

 You can often find bushy clusters of this purple and dark green vegetable used throughout peoples’ landscaping.

-Good news, it takes wonderfully to a container.
+The good news, it takes wonderfully to a container.

-This means you could easily keep two pots of kale on your porch and people would just think that you’ve been studying Martha Stewart.
+This means you could easily keep two pots of kale on your porch, and people would just think that you’ve been studying Martha Stewart.

 They wouldn’t assume you’re growing food within your house.

 Kale is very easy to grow and does well in the cold.
 With some home-baked bread, a dusting of Parmesan cheese, and a drizzle of olive oil, it makes for a fantastic addition to any meal.